 - Flow Leak Sensor

-Accelerometer is an instrument that measure motion acceleration or velocity.
+An accelerometer is an instrument that measures motion acceleration or velocity.

-It is used in many applications such as hand gesture controlled robot, navigation system for aircraft and missiles, process and control system, vehicle acceleration, and other rotating electronic equipment like a turbine, roller, fan, compressor, pump.
+It is used in many applications such as hand gesture controlled robots, navigation systems for aircraft and missiles, process and control systems, vehicle acceleration, and other rotating electronic equipment like a turbine, roller, fan, compressor, pump.

 18. Tilt Sensor

 The tilt sensor detects and varies with an angular movement, angular slope, angular motion, axes of the reference plane.

 It is mostly used for monitoring the angle and auto-rotating operation in mobile, tablet, hand-held games, boats, vehicles, aircraft, etc.

 Mark sensor works as a photoelectric type of sensor.
 It is used to sense colour marks in the presence of objects.